Obarun/66/doc/66-disable.md

 - **-S** : stops the *service* on the fly directly after enabling it.
 If the state of the *service* is already up, this option will have no effect unless the **-f** option is used to reload it.

 - **-F** : forces the *service* to be disabled even if it's already marked disabled.
 The *service* **must** be marked uninitialized —see [66-intree](66-intree.html).
 The dependency of the *service* is **not** handled except for its associated logger.
 Also, this option cannot be used for a logger service.
-This option should only be used when a inconsistent state exist between the actual contain of the compiled service database and the display of the contents of a tree with the [66-intree](66-intree.html) command.
+This option should only be used when an inconsistent state exist between the actual contents of the compiled service database and the display of the contents of a tree with the [66-intree](66-intree.html) command.
 For example, if you disable a service and a power failure occur, the service will be marked uninitialized and disabled at the next boot inside your tree.
 In this case use this option to cleanup your tree.

 ## Dependencies handling